 Manual mode gives you more control over your photos than auto modes.
 Learning manual, means learning how to properly expose your shots.

 The two extra photos are +1 and -1 exposure value than the shot you originally took, or what you deemed as best.
+Here's a great explanation of how to use bracketing while shooting and a tutorial on how to fix overexposed photos in Lightroom by combining multiple exposures into the final "perfect" image.

 So if you’re shooting in manual mode, test this out.

 Take your shot with the settings that you believe work.
-And then raise and lower one of the settings we discussed in the exposure triangle.
+And then raise and lower one of the settings we discussed in the Exposure Triangle.

-So let’s try this.
 Your settings are ISO 200 with an aperture of f/5.6, and a shutter speed of 1/500th.
 That’s the photo you took.
 Now for the second photo, pick one setting to change.
 And let’s do the -1 value first.
 We’ll change the shutter speed to 1/1000th.
 And then for the +1 value, we’ll change it to 1/250th.

 Most cameras do this automatically with internal settings, but you can of course do this manually.
 If you choose to do this manually, make sure you’re on a tripod to get the identical composition of your initial shot.